dehengxu/CoreDataEnvir/README.md

 #Fetch all items:
 	NSArray *items = [Team itemsWith:[NSPredicate predicateWithFormat:@"name==nicholas"]];

-#If you want to run on other threads, like this:
+##If you want to run on other threads, follow this:

 This method ([CoreDataEnvir instance]) will automatically creating new instance for non-main thread and uniq instance for main thread.